 - Tax-advantaged savings accounts

-When’s a good time to leave a PEO?
+When is a good time to leave a PEO?

+Generally, the best time to get off a PEO is January 1st.
 If you switch in the middle of the year, your company and employees will receive multiple W-2s and tax forms, just like when you switch jobs mid-year.
 But if you leave on January 1st, it’s a nice, clean break.

 - April 15